decfisher/Napier-GA-Group-H/use-cases/use-case-4.md

-USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role CHARACTERISTIC INFORMATION
+USE CASE: 4 Produce a Report on the top 10 populated cities in the world, a continent, a region, a country and a district.
+CHARACTERISTIC INFORMATION
 Goal in Context
-As an HR advisor I want to produce a report on the salary of employees of a given role so that I can support financial reporting of the organisation.
+As an employee of the organisation I want to produce reports on the top N populated cities by world, continent, region, country and district.
+Where N is provided by the user, to give to the World Health Organisation.

 Scope
 Company.